saurabhp75/epic-stripe/README.md

 ```

 > **Warning** Run the above script only once as it creates subscriptions related
-> entities on Prisma platform.
+> entities on Stripe platform.

 - Run dev server (`npm run dev`) and go to `/account` page.